 In the tie-break, Justin Garnier, who had been irreproachable, seemed to have lost his concentration and thus offered some balls to the opposing pair to revive and pocket the second set.
 Simon Boissé, strong, did not pitch.
 But again, the big weakness came from his teammate Franck Binisti who had managed to find his mind in the second set.
 While Boissé / Binisti led 3 to 1 in the tie-break, Franck Binisti committed a series of unprovoked fouls.
 It was too much.
 And Touzard / Garnier finally won the second set.
 (Final score: 6 / 0 7 / 6)

-A special mention to Pierre Touzard who was throughout the game and more generally on the tournament of a disconcerting regularity.
-Justin Garnier boss, he always managed to shoot smashes that hurt a lot during the tournament.
+A special mention to Pierre Touzard who was surprisingly regular throughout the game and more generally in the tournament.
+Justin Garnier as the boss, he always managed to shoot smashes that hurt very badly throughout the tournament.

 Franck Binisti - Padel Magazine